Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: gvictori, Shutterstock

 Every cat responds to catnip differently.
 Some get crazy, others mellow out, and some don’t respond at all.
 You know your cat best.
-If your kitty tends to get relaxed and quiet when offered catnip, giving them a small dose once or twice a day will give you a couple of hours of peace and quiet.
+If your kitty tends to get relaxed when offered catnip, giving them a small dose once or twice a day may provide them with some reassurance.

-Feliway is a synthetic feline hormone that can comfort and reassure cats.
-It works by emulating natural pheromones that mothers release to calm their kittens.
+Feliway is a synthetic feline pheromone that can comfort and reassure cats.
+It works by either emulating natural pheromones that mothers release to calm their kittens or the pheromones cats use to mark certain familiar objects or even people that make them feel safe.
 The pheromone is not dissimilar to what your cat rubs onto your furniture with their head butts.

-A cat in heat is very persistent, loud, and annoying.
-So, if you’re dealing with a cat amid a heat cycle, you might be wondering how much longer you’ll have to put up with your pet’s nonstop vocalization or urine spraying.
+A cat in heat is very persistent and loud.
+So, if you’re dealing with a cat amid a heat cycle, you might be wondering how long her estrus and the breeding season may last

 Cats have multiple heat cycles during their breeding season, which will vary by your geographic location and other environmental factors like temperature and hours of daylight.
 In the Northern Hemisphere, most cats will cycle from the start of the new year until the late fall.
 Cats who find themselves in a tropical region or are mainly kept indoors can cycle all year round.

 Each heat cycle will last several days, but most are over within a week.
-That said, it is not unusual for a cycle to last as few as two days or as many as 19.
-The cycle often repeats itself every two to three weeks, especially if you’re living in an area with extended daylight hours.
+That said, it is not unusual for a cycle to last as few as two days or as many as 21.
+The cycle often repeats itself every 1 to 3 weeks, especially if you’re living in an area with extended daylight hours.

 If your cat is in heat, you’re probably counting down the days until the cycle ends.
 The incessant vocalization can drive a person crazy.

-The problem with not spaying your pet is that the heat cycles will continue forever.
+The problem with not spaying your pet is that the heat cycles will continue for the most part of their life until old age.
 The best and only way to ensure your cat is calm during breeding season is to get them spayed.
-You’ll not only be providing much-needed relief for your pet, but you’ll be lowering their risk of certain types of cancers and ensuring you keep your sanity a little longer, too.
+You’ll not only be providing much-needed relief for your pet, but you’ll be lowering their risk of certain types of cancers, feline infectious diseases, and pyometra, thus reducing the risk of unwanted pregnancies that contribute to the growing number of shelter animals and ensuring you keep your sanity a little longer, too.

 Featured Image Credit: Tina Talley, Shutterstock